 and the angels ministered to him.

 Jesus came to Galilee proclaiming the gospel of God:

 - Our Lord ended his ordinary, hidden life and inaugurated his public life with his baptism by John at the Jordan.
 Then he endured forty days of penance as immediate preparation.
 Then he began his public ministry in Galilee.

 - We imitate Christ’s forty days in the desert with our forty days of Lenten discipline each year.

 - Christ completely fasted for forty days—the limit of human endurance—so his discipline was much more severe than anything we undertake.

 - Yet, unlike Christ, who was only tempted from without, we are also tempted from within, because we have concupiscence.
 Christ was physically hungry for food but when we give up anything our entire being seems to go into rebellion.

-- Christ’s reply to Satan—in our verse before the Gospel—when he was given the temptation to turn stones into bread—is useful to us when our mind, will, and senses demand we abandon up our suddenly, now-seemingly senseless, self-deprivation: “One does not live on bread alone, but on every word that comes forth from the mouth of God.”
+- Christ’s reply to Satan—in our verse before the Gospel—when Our Lord was tempted by Satan to turn stones into bread—is useful to us when our mind, will, and senses demand we abandon our suddenly, now-seemingly senseless self-deprivation: “One does not live on bread alone, but on every word that comes forth from the mouth of God.”